-A Financial Aid Committee appointed and headed by RFS Head of School and comprising nine members of staff, decides on granting financial aid on a case-by-case basis.
+A Financial Aid Committee appointed and headed by RFS Head of School and comprising five members of staff, decides on granting financial aid on a case-by-case basis.
 Families are expected to formally submit their application for assistance – normally towards the end of February.
 It is the family’s responsibility to demonstrate financial need through proper financial statements and documentation.

 Who are the supporters?